 On May 22, 1973, the Boston Bruins acquired goaltender Gilles Gilbert from the Minnesota North Stars in exchange for Fred Stanfield.
 Gilbert won 155 games over seven seasons with the Bruins and led them to the 1974 Stanley Cup Final.
 Stanfield scored 24 goals and 70 points in a season and a half with the North Stars before being traded to the Sabres.

-Bobby Hull scored the winning goal, on May 22, 1978, as the Winnipeg Jets beat the New England Whalers 5-3 to win the 1978 Avco Cup, as the World Hockey Association Champions.
+Bobby Hull scored the winning goal on May 22, 1978, as the Winnipeg Jets beat the New England Whalers 5-3 to win the 1978 Avco Cup, becoming World Hockey Association champions.
 The Whalers roster included NHL Hall of Famers Gordie Howe and Dave Keon.

-Plenty of history was made on May 22, 1986, as the Montreal Canadiens beat the Calgary Flames 1-0, in Game 4 of the Stanley Cup Final.
+Plenty of history was made on May 22, 1986, as the Montreal Canadiens beat the Calgary Flames 1-0 in Game 4 of the Stanley Cup Final.
 Goaltender Patrick Roy made 15 saves to pick up his first of 23 career playoff shutouts, the second-most all-time.
-Claude Lemieux scored the only goal of the game for his fourth game-winning goal of the postseason, setting a rookie record.
-The Canadiens also became the first team to ever win 10 home games in one playoff year, as well as first to ever win 100 Stanley Cup Final games.
+Claude Lemieux scored the game’s only goal for his fourth game-winning goal of the postseason, setting a rookie record.
+The Canadiens also became the first team to win 10 home games in one playoff year and the first ever to win 100 Stanley Cup Final games.

-Exactly one year later, on May 22, 1987, Ron Sutter had three assists as the Flyers overcame a 3-0 deficit midway through the game for a 5-3 win over the Oilers, in Game 3 of Stanley Cup Final.
-It was the Flyers’ first win of the series that the eventually lost in seven games.
+One year later, on May 22, 1987, Ron Sutter had three assists as the Flyers overcame a 3-0 deficit midway through the game for a 5-3 win over the Oilers in Game 3 of the Stanley Cup Final.
+It was the Flyers’ first win of the series but they eventually lost in seven games.

 On May 22, 1992, the Jets signed Alexei Zhamnov to his first professional contract after drafting him in the fourth-round (77th overall) of the 1990 NHL Entry Draft.
 He scored 103 goals and 267 points in 235 games for the Jets before being traded to the Blackhawks in the deal that brought Jeremy Roenick to the Coyotes.